Skip to content

 wh repo list myorg

-wh thing head --shape Location
+wh thing list --shape Location

-wh commit create --ops '[...]'
+wh commit submit --ops '[...]'

 See the full command reference for every domain, verb, flag, and alias.